-(or the health and welfare of others) at risk.
-When your behavior is motivated by love, you are likely to want to do everything in your power to protect your health and welfare (and the health and welfare of others).
-Let's turn now to laughter.
-Laughter too can promote physical, emotional, and spiritual health along your journey of recovery.
-We recommend that you make a list of movies, comedians, books, and cartoons that make you laugh.
+Many people have suggested that laughter may also promote mental, physical, and spiritual health.
+It is recommended that you make a list of movies, comedians, books, and cartoons that make you laugh.
 If you have access to the internet you also have access to sites that give you a joke a day and other humorous materials.
 Humor can also be a healthy way to temporarily defend against fear.
 You can reduce the power of fear by learning to laugh at yourself and your fears.
 So, watch, read, or listen to something you find funny every day to bring laughter into your daily life.